Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Counting of states

 and note in particular that there is exactly one short multiplet $\mathcal{D}_k$ for each $k$.
 The non-trivial part is the expansion of $\mathcal{Z}^{\text{Long}}_{\text{strong}}$: in Table \ref{tab:longdegeneraciesstrong} we collect, for instance, some results for the degeneracy of spin-less superprimaries.

-Equivalently one can obtain the partition function using the pleythistic exponential of the character of the $\mathcal{D}_1$ multiplet.
+Equivalently one can obtain the partition function using the plethystic exponential of the character of the $\mathcal{D}_1$ multiplet.
 We define the latter by adding an additional fugacity $\sigma$ that distinguishes states with fermionic statistics:

 which is the character of the $\mathcal{D}_1$ multiplet for $\sigma=-1$.
 The fugacity $\sigma$ is useful to write the partition function at strong coupling as a unique plethystic exponential